Ask the Expert: Kevin Indig Answers Your Internal Linking Questions

-Do you suggest directing PageRank to product pages so that those are more likely to show up in search results than category pages?
+Do you suggest directing PageRank to product pages so that they're more likely to be indexed than category pages?

 In most cases, yes, but that often means that PageRank goes through category pages, which strengthens them as well.
 The fact is that you want category pages to rank as well.
 But PageRank shouldn’t be focused solely on category pages.
 When you aim it at product pages, category pages benefit as well.

-How do you score a page for external links if it has a lot of links but only a small number are good value, do you just count the unique domains?
+How do you score a page for external links if it has a lot of links but only a small number are good value?

 Yes, I would suggest counting the unique linking domains.
 However, you can also use a proprietary metric like Domain Authority and such.
 The most important point is to stay consistent.

-Have you seen any large sites use dynamic or automatically changing internal links to promote trending topics?
+Have large sites using dynamic or automatically changing internal links to promote trending topics?

 I haven’t seen it in the wild because it’s really hard to get right.
 But I’ve seen some experiments and tests around it.
 Dynamic internal linking is tough because if you overdo it, Google will penalize you.
 I’ve also seen some attempts where sites linked every word or every second with certain anchor text to a specific page in an automated style.
 It didn’t go well.

-What can you use instead of log files if it’s very difficult to get them from your clients or if you can only get daily data because the site is so big?
+What can you use instead of log files if it’s very difficult to get them from your clients or if you can only get daily data?

 I don’t think there’s an alternative to log files.
 But you can filter them for Google user agent to trim down the size.
 I also suggest using BigQuery to query and analyze them, or use a dedicated tool.